StoddardSpencer96/Discord-Bot/README.md

-Last Updated: December 24th, 2020
+Last Updated: December 25th, 2020

 ## List of Commands:
-* $inspire - for a new inspirational quote
+* $daily - for the quote of the day
-* $new - to add a new inspirational quote
+* $new - to add a new inspirational message
-* $del - to delete an inspirational quote
+* $del - to delete an inspirational message
-* $list - to see the list of inspirational quotes
+* $list - to see the list of inspirational messages
 * $rickroll - Bot will send a YouTube link to Never Gonna Give You Up by Rick Astley
 * $color - Bot will generate a random color using its hex value